shaovoon/video_encoder_for_ogl_dx/README.md

 **Recompile the code as Webassembly**

 Remove or change to -s WASM=1 because default option is compiling to Webassembly when WASM is not specified.
-The reason I did not do so, because IIS do not recognise the wasm mime type despite having added it.
+The reason I did not do so, because IIS do not recognise the wasm mime type added to it.

 **No Assimp support**

 [Assimp](http://www.assimp.org/) is not supported simply because there is no [Emscripten port](https://github.com/emscripten-ports) for Assimp.
-Instead, [Tiny OBJ Loader](https://github.com/syoyo/tinyobjloader) is used to load simple 3D model.
+Instead, [Tiny OBJ Loader](https://github.com/syoyo/tinyobjloader) is used to load simple 3D model in Wavefront OBJ format.
 OBJ file extensions ends in *.obj and *.mtl and I have modified the library to load in *.obj.txt and *.mtl.txt because I want to avoid adding new mime types in the web server.

 **Downloading your assets**